-- 7. Detail of the conduct of the consultant paediatrician involved in Lucy's management has been referred to the General Medical Council, which will, through its normal procedures, consider the case and whether there are grounds for disciplinary action. - 8.
+- 9. Detail of the conduct of the consultant paediatrician involved in Lucy's management has been referred to the General Medical Council, which will, through its normal procedures, consider the case and whether there are grounds for disciplinary action. - 10.
 In 2000, at the time of Lucy's death, the statutory Duty of Quality on HPSS providers had not been introduced.
 The Trust did however take steps to investigate the reason for Lucy's death.
-A case review was conducted and a paediatrician from Altnagelvin Hospital was invited to act as a medical assessor. - 9.
+A case review was conducted and a paediatrician from Altnagelvin Hospital was invited to act as a medical assessor. - 11.
 The UTV Insight Programme broadcast on Thursday 21 October raised a number of allegations about the treatment of Lucy Crawford and the subsequent investigation into her death.
-These included specific references to the actions of individual doctors, the management of Sperrin Lakeland Trust and the Department's Chief Medical Officer. - 10.
-In light of the allegations contained in the 'Insight' programme you announced an independent investigation into the issues raised by it on 1 November.
+These included specific references to the actions of individual doctors, the management of Sperrin Lakeland Trust and the Department's Chief Medical Officer. - 12.
+In light of the allegations contained in the 'Insight' programme you announced an independent investigation into the issues raised by it on 1 November. - 13.
+The Inquiry will be set up under the Health and Personal Social Services (Northern Ireland) Order 1972.
+John O'Hara, QC has agreed to chair the Inquiry and a secretariat has been appointed.
+Terms of reference are being finalised and you will announce these on Thursday 18 November. - 14.
+The families of the children whose details are the subject of the Inquiry will have access to whatever legal representation they require.
+John O'Hara can recommend to the Department that it should pay for legal representation where it is necessary and where there are not other means by which that representation can be funded.

-Reply prepared by:
+Reply prepared by